hyperledger/firefly/docs/reference/types/_includes/group_description.md

     hash for each member to determine if it is a message on a known group - even without the private data (which might arrive later)

+> See [NextPin](./nextpin) for more information on the structure used for storing the next
+> expected masked context pin, for each member of the privacy group.

 [![FireFly Privacy Model](../../images/firefly_data_privacy_model.jpg)](../../images/firefly_data_privacy_model.jpg)